-Columns are the most important structural element in buildings.
-In this article, we will discuss the definition of columns.
-Also, a short description of all column types is presented here.
+Columns are one of the most important structural elements in buildings.
+In this article, we will discuss the definition of columns and present a structured classification of column types used in construction practice.

 What is Column?